 All of these can be used as evidence to show a victim’s pain and suffering, but be sure to discuss your strategy with your medical and legal team, as they may have additional ideas as to how to best prepare your case.

-If you or a loved one have been injured in an accident, you can count on an experienced personal injury lawyer at Mezrano Law Firm to help you better understand the concept of pain and suffering.
+Suppose you or a loved one have been injured in an accident.
+In that case, you can count on an experienced personal injury lawyer at Mezrano Law Firm to help you get the compensation you deserve.